Uranium ETFs Jump as Japan Restarts Nuclear Reactors | ETF Trends

 Uranium sector-specific exchange traded funds surged Wednesday after Japanese Prime Minister Fumio Kishida announced that Japan will restart its nuclear power plants and outlined plans for developing next-generation reactors.

-Among the best performing non-leveraged ETFs of Wednesday, the North Shore Global Uranium Mining ETF (URNM) increased 14.5% and the Global X Uranium ETF (URA) advanced 11.5%, with both ETFs testing their long-term resistance at the 200-day simple moving average.
+Among the best performing non-leveraged ETFs of Wednesday, the Global X Uranium ETF (URA) advanced 11.5%, with the ETF testing its long-term resistance at the 200-day simple moving average.

 In a major policy shift since the Fukushima nuclear power plant disaster over a decade ago, Japan will restart its nuclear reactors and could be extending the lifespan of existing reactors in the wake of soaring energy prices following the Russia-Ukraine war, Reuters reported.